 For example, vitamin B12 is essential for the formation of red blood cells and influences DNA synthesis.
 In addition, B12 has a positive effect on energy production, in that it helps to utilize amino acids and fatty acids in the mitochondria during the citrate cycle.
 The citrate cycle is used to produce the molecule ATP, which is one of the most important universal sources of human energy.
 In addition, Vitamin B12 regulates healthy cell division and promotes longevity.
 If we carry too little B12 in our organism, this leads to a decreased formation of new cells, which can disturb the blood circulation.
 Anemia and similar illnesses threaten, which express themselves above all by lack of strength and a leached feeling.

-Vitamin B12 also plays a minor role in our nervous system - no, it even counts as one of the most important vitamins for the human psyche.
+Vitamin B12 does not play a minor role in our nervous system - no, it even counts as one of the most important vitamins for the human psyche.
 It participates in the development and regeneration of the so-called myelin sheaths, the outer sheath of the nerves.
 Both the nerves in the spinal cord and the small nerve fibers of the nervous system are therefore dependent on this nutrient.
-Vitamin B12 influences and maintains our mood, perception and cognitive performance in this way.
+Vitamin B12 influences and maintains our mood, perception and cognitive performance.
 In case of a deficiency, various mental symptoms such as dementia, memory loss and even severe depression can be possible.

 How much vitamin B12 can the body absorb?